-When clients connect to a remote desktop or application with the PCoIP display protocol from VMware, Horizon Client can make a second connection to the PCoIP Secure Gateway component on a View Connection Server instance, security server, or Access Point appliance.
+When clients connect to a remote desktop or application with the PCoIP or Blast Extreme display protocol from VMware, Horizon Client can make a second connection to the applicable Secure Gateway component on a Horizon Connection Server instance or Unified Access Gateway appliance.
 This connection provides the required level of security and connectivity when accessing remote desktops and applications from the Internet.

-Security servers and Access Point appliances include a PCoIP Secure Gateway component, which offers the following advantages:
+Unified Access Gateway appliances include a PCoIP Secure Gateway component and a Blast Secure Gateway component, which offers the following advantages:

 - The only remote desktop and application traffic that can enter the corporate data center is traffic on behalf of a strongly authenticated user.